GSA/idmanagement.gov/_fpki/common/03_distribute_os.md

 - Physically connect to the user's device.
 - Email a profile to specific users.*
 - Share a profile on an agency intranet webpage.*
-- [Share via over-the-air profile delivery and configuration (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}{:rel="noopener noreferrer"}.
+- [Share via over-the-air profile delivery and configuration (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
-- [Share via over-the-air delivery and configuration from an MDM server (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}{:rel="noopener noreferrer"}.
+- [Share via over-the-air delivery and configuration from an MDM server (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 Third-party applications are also available.
 > ***For iOS only**&nbsp;&mdash;&nbsp;If you download and install the FCPCA G2 from an email or an intranet website, you will need to _manually enable SSL trust for FCPCA G2_.
 This is not needed if you use Configurator 2 with over-the-air (OTA) methods or an MDM enrollment profile to install the FCPCA G2.
 (See [Enable Full Trust for FCPCA G2](#enable-full-trust-for-fcpca-g2).)

 ### Install an Apple Configuration Profile